smothiki/Replicasystem/src/README.txt

 Request.String() function, which prints different fields according to the parameter, which is determined based on need.

-Additionally, we use HTTP protocol to simplify our work, but since the underlying implementation of HTTP is TCP, this does not incur any limitations.
+Additionally, we use UDP protocol for communcations between clients and servers, but HTTP protocol for communcations between servers to simplify our work. ~since the underlying implementation of HTTP is TCP, this does not incur any limitations.